 Music Composition Exam: The Department of Music employs an informal testing procedure designed to assist the admission committee in reviewing applications to the graduate programs in Composition and Theory.
-Applicants are asked to submit this exam via the applicant self-service status upon submission of an online application.
+Upon submission of the online application, please submit this exam via the applicant self-service status page.

 - There are two short exercises in tonal music.
 You are asked to spend up to, but under no circumstances more than, four hours (including copying time) in the preparation of your answers.
 Please note that your application will be considered incomplete without this exercise.

 - Upon completion of the test, you are asked to sign the appended statement affirming that you have received no outside assistance in preparing your answers.
 You should then upload the exam directly to your applicant self-service status.
 It is highly advised that you keep a copy of your exam for your own personal records; electronic submission of this exam is strongly preferred.